 - A new, accessible splash pad that will conserve water.

-- Specially designed pre-school and school age play areas.
+- Specially designed school-age and pre-school play structures.

 - An accessible berm that provides children a starting point for exciting play experiences for all children.